image bio

 1. Supports fertility

 You’re probably used to hearing about how important certain vitamins are for your fertility, such as vitamin D for bone and immune health, CoQ10 for antioxidant benefits, and folate for preventing neural tube defects.
 Choline is also important for fertility health in men and women.
-Research shows that adding in choline and Omega 3 increased ovarian function, increased the amount of antral follicles, and upregulated cellular levels of luteinizing hormone receptor (LHR), a receptor vital for fertility.
+Research shows that adding choline and Omega 3 increased ovarian function, increased the number of antral follicles, and upregulated cellular levels of luteinizing hormone receptor (LHR), a receptor vital for fertility.
 (Snag the TTC Gummy Bundle for a deal on gummy prenatal, vitamin D, and CoQ10 vitamins)

-A study on genotyping found that choline related enzymes in males are linked to healthy sperm motility, sperm morphology, and increased sperm function.
+A study on genotyping found that choline-related enzymes in males are linked to healthy sperm motility, sperm morphology, and increased sperm function.
 These findings suggest that choline may be extremely effective for supporting ovarian function, sperm health, and overall reproductive health.

 Check out our men’s prenatal fertility vitamins for a supplement routine formulated to support sperm health.